SophiaZhyrovetska/Music_analizer/README.md

 ## Authors

 * [**Sophia Zhyrovetska**](https://github.com/SophiaZhyrovetska)
+See also the list of [contributors](https://github.com/SophiaZhyrovetska/Music_analizer/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details